 Standard UK calls through Relay UK are free.

 Calling the Emergency Services using Relay UK 📞

 To use the Relay UK service to contact Emergency Services, simply dial 18000 using a textphone or click on the 999 button in the Relay UK app, and then connect.

 Note that this service is not designed for use outside of the UK as it only connects you to the UK Emergency Services.

 We offer a free directory enquiries phone service to our disabled customers on 195.
 Before you can use it, you’ll need to register for the 195 directory enquiries service by contacting us.

 You won't be charged for calling 195 and you can ask for multiple searches for UK residential and business listings.

-However if you ask the operator to connect you, once you're connected, your call may incur a charge if out-of-plan so you might need a cash add-on for any connecting calls.
+However, if you ask the operator to connect you, once you're connected, your call may incur a charge if out-of-plan so you might need an out of plan add-on for any connecting calls.